(Low-Density Lipoprotein [LDL] Lowering Diet)

 - Fish and most shellfish; limit your intake of shrimp

-- Egg whites and egg substitutes; limit whole eggs to two per week
+- Egg whites and egg substitutes; limit whole eggs to 2 per week

 - Seeds, nuts; peanut butter should be eaten in moderation due to high calorie content